-Changes to tax rates or other provisions of the tax law adversely affect the value of the Group's deferred tax assets and liabilities
+Changes to tax rates or other provisions of the tax law may adversely affect the value of the Group's deferred tax assets and liabilities

-The Group has significant deferred tax liabilities ( $\notin$ 349.9 million as of 31 December 2017 and deferred tax assets ( $\notin$ 27.8 million as of 31 December 2017).
-Changes to tax rates or other provisions of the tax law (for example, the deductibility of items) which may be enacted in the regions where the Group operates may affect the timing or realization of future deferred tax liabilities or assets.
+The Group has significant deferred tax liabilities (amounting to 333.3 million as of 31 December 2018) and deferred tax assets (amounting to $\oiint{5.3}$ million as of 31 December 2018).
+Changes to tax rates or other provisions of applicable tax laws (for example, the deductibility of items) which may be enacted in the regions where the Group operates, may affect the timing or realisation of future deferred tax liabilities or assets.
 In particular, an increase in tax rates or the elimination of certain deductions could increase the expected future cost of existing deferred tax liabilities, which could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.